-Xgeva (denosumab) is a human IgG2 monoclonal antibody that binds to human RANKL.
+Xgeva (denosumab) is a human IgG2 monoclonal antibody with affinity and specificity for human RANKL (receptor activator of nuclear factor kappa-B ligand).
 Denosumab has an approximate molecular weight of 147 kDa and is produced in genetically engineered mammalian (Chinese hamster ovary) cells.

 Xgeva is a sterile, preservative-free, clear, colorless to pale yellow solution.

-Each single-use vial of Xgeva contains 120 mg denosumab, 4.6% sorbitol, 18 mM acetate, Water for Injection (USP), and sodium hydroxide to a pH of 5.2.
+Each 1 mL single-use vial of Xgeva contains 60 mg denosumab (60 mg/mL solution), 4.7% sorbitol, 17 mM acetate, Water for Injection (USP), and sodium hydroxide to a pH of 5.2.

 What are the possible side effects of Xgeva (Xgeva)?